 Your condition will be monitored carefully while you are receiving this medication.
 Tell your care team if your symptoms do not start to get better or if they get worse.

 Side effects that you should report to your care team as soon as possible:

 Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Keep out of the reach of children.

-If you are using this medicine at home, you will be instructed on how to store this medicine.
-Throw away any unused medicine after the expiration date on the label.
+If you are using this medication at home, you will be instructed on how to store this medication.
+Throw away any unused medication after the expiration date on the label.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.

 Note: Introduction and Additional Common Questions written and medically approved by Cleveland Clinic professionals.